 “Ha ha ha!” my dad laughed.

 Back downstairs in my room, I stared at the stain again.
+What the hell is so funny?
+Am I really just a joke?
 I pictured Doris’s quivery arms and unsteady gaze and her wrinkled old face.

 Total realization, sir.
 Doris couldn’t help it that she was so old.
 What was she going to do?
 Cry about living so long she no longer had control of her body?
 Better laugh than cry makes sense for her.
 I, on the other hand, have a choice.
 I’m a powerful young buck.
 Ass dancing isn’t the only option, right?